DaveCThompson/HUE9000/docs/STARTUP_SEQUENCE.md

     *   **During Theme Transition & `theme-dark` (Phases P10-P11):**
         *   `.is-energized` (and `.is-selected` where appropriate): Full power, styled by `theme-dark.css` variables.
 SCAN, HUE ASSN, FIT EVAL buttons flicker from `is-dimly-lit` to this state in P10.
 MAIN PWR and AUX buttons visually adapt due to CSS variable changes.
 *   **LCD/Terminal Visuals During Startup:**
-    *   **Text Persistence:** Terminal text, once typed (e.g., P1 message), should remain visible through subsequent phases (P2-P5) even if its parent screen container (`.actual-lcd-screen-element`) is styled as `lcd--unlit`. `uiUpdater.js` has logic to preserve `#terminal-lcd-content` opacity if it has children.
+    *   **Text Persistence:** Terminal text, once typed (e.g., P1 message), should remain visible through subsequent phases (P2-P5) even if its parent screen container (`.actual-lcd-screen-element`) is styled as `lcd--unlit`. `terminalManager.js` has logic to ensure its content area is visible before typing.
     *   **Screen Background Flicker (P6):**
         *   Dial LCDs (A & B) use the `lcdScreenFlickerToDimlyLit` profile.
 Their containers are set to `autoAlpha:0` by GSAP *before* the `.lcd--dimly-lit` class (which defines a visible background) is applied by the flicker animation logic.
 This prevents a "flash-on" from the class before the flicker's `autoAlpha:0` takes effect.
-        *   The Terminal screen uses `terminalScreenFlickerToDimlyLit` profile, which starts with `amplitudeStart:1.0` (container `autoAlpha` remains 1), so only its glow/background effect animates in, while existing text remains visible.
+        *   The Terminal screen uses the `terminalScreenFlickerToDimlyLit` profile, which starts with `amplitudeStart:1.0` (container `autoAlpha` remains 1), so only its glow/background effect animates in, while existing text remains visible.
     *   **Theme Transition (P10):** LCD backgrounds transition via CSS.
 A `background-color` fallback is used in `_lcd.css` to minimize visual glitches if the `background-image` gradient transition isn't perfectly smooth.

 ## Startup Phases (FSM States & Corresponding `startupPhaseX.js` modules)